 Minister of State for land use and biodiversity Pippa Hackett has launched an open call for new locally-led schemes for rewetting farmed peatland.

-As part of the Rural Development Programme, the open call will focus on drained peatlands in the midlands region and seeks proposals for development and implementation of a scheme to “target climate action on peatland under agricultural management”, according to deputy Hackett.
+As part of the Rural Development Programme, the open call will focus on drained peatlands in the midlands region and seeks proposals for development and implementation of a scheme to “target climate action on peatland under agricultural management”, according to minister Hackett.

 ‘At a time of climate crisis’